solyoma/FalconBoard/README.md

    -  Freehand drawing with five different colored pens.
 Colors depend on interface modes (light/dark): black/white, red, green, blue/lighter blue, yellow/magenta.
-   -  Draw straight lines which may be exactly horizontal or vertical.
+   -  Draw straight lines which may also be exactly horizontal or vertical.
-   -  Draw rectangles, ellipses or circles
+   -  Draw empty or filled rectangles, ellipses or circles
    -  Widths of each pens and the Eraser are adjustable separately.
    -  Unlimited Undo/Redo during a single session.
    -  "Unlimited" scrolling from top of "paper" by the keyboard (Left, Right, Up, Down, PgUp,PgDown, Home, End, alone or together with Ctrl for faster movement), with the mouse or pen on Wacom graphics tablet.
+   -  Keyboard shortcuts to most functions (See key F1 - Help).
+   -  Export the whole document into a PDF file.
    -  Mark a rectangular area with the right button on mouse or tablet.
-        If the Shift key is kept down during drawing the selection will be a square.
+        If the Shift key is kept down during selection the selection will be a square.
         If the area contained any complete drawings or screenshots then the selection will constrict around those.
-		If the Alt key is pressed before letting the mouse button up the selection will not constrict to any elements inside it.
+	 -  Press the Alt key before letting the mouse button up makes the selection not constrict to any elements inside it.
-		If The Alt key is kept pressed during selection the selection will expand from the original start position and will not constrict when the button is released.
+	 - If The Alt key is kept pressed during selection the selection will expand from the original start position and will not constrict when the button is released.
 This way you can draw concentric circles or rectangles.
    -  While a selection is active
         - insert vertical space by pressing F5.
 Height of the space is the height of the selection